 Seven minutes N towards Cone Saddle, the old pack track provides a shortcut to Cone Hut.
 (Cone Hut is some 25 minutes distant from here – 2 hours travel from the swing-bridge.)
 From this point on the main ridge, 15 minutes of easy travel brings Cone Saddle – less than 2 hours from the bridge.

 Over the bridge at Walls to the Waiohine TR, then upstream on a good track along high terraces to Totara Flats, about 3¼ hours away.

 The track now drops 30 metres to a terrace above the river, but do not follow this terrace all the way to overlook the river.
-The track drops sharply L off the terrace-edge down a steep bank to the bed of Makaka Creek where it follows down a small island before crossing the bridge, 15 minutes from the turn-off.
+The track drops sharply L off the terrace-edge down a steep bank to the bed of Makaka Creek which it briefly follows down before crossing the bridge, 15 minutes from the turn-off.

 From Makaka Creek to Totara Flats, you may either follow up the river edge or follow the track on the bush terraces – both routes take about an hour.

 The track up-valley from Makaka Creek crosses 2 slips.
 The first recent slip is so far not a problem, but a large slip 30 minutes from Makaka Creek has to be passed at river level.
 In flood conditions, you may have to sidle very high on a marked trail.
 When passing slips, beware falling rocks and trees, especially in wet weather.
 Up-stream of this slip, pleasant flats commence and from the head of these, the track enters the bush to gain the lip of a terrace overlooking Totara Flats.
 From this terrace-edge the panorama of High Ridge and Mt Holdsworth beyond, winter or summer, provide one of the most striking views in the Tararuas.
 The trail follows the terrace-edge L for a few minutes before dropping to the flats.